presidentbeef/ffi-gdbm/README.md

 You can also install it using Ruby Gems:

+`gem install gdbm --source http://gemcutter.org`

+or, if using JRuby:

 `jgem install gdbm --source http://gemcutter.org`

 ## Notes

 * Conforms to tests from MRI 1.8.7 and 1.9.1 and follows the C library for MRI if there are contradictions with the documentation
-* Should be compatible with gdbm files created with MRI
+* Should be compatible with gdbm files created with MRI's standard library
-* Only works with JRuby, as it relies on features from JRuby's FFI which are not available in Ruby FFI
+* Certainly works with JRuby, may work with other alternative Ruby implementations
-* Does not work with JRuby 1.3, try using it with JRuby 1.4 or the master from http://github.com/jruby/jruby

 ## Status

-Passing all tests with JRuby >= 1.4.
+Passing all tests with JRuby 1.4, on 32-bit Linux with Sun's Java and OpenJDK.
+There may be issues using 64-bit.

+Passing all tests with MRI Ruby 1.8.7 and 1.9.2RC1 with Ruby-FFI 0.5.4 on 32- and 64-bit Linux.

+Does not currently work with Rubinius' FFI.
+Please let me know if this changes.

+Something weird happens with temp files (used in tests) with JRuby on Ubuntu.
+For some reason, it gets permission denied when trying to delete them.
+Any thoughts on that would be helpful.

+Further testing on other systems is welcome!

 ## Testing

 Two sets of tests are included, copied straight from the MRI distribution.
-However, they do require the use of ObjectSpace, so this is how to run them:
+However, they do require the use of ObjectSpace, so this is how to run them with JRuby:

 `jruby -X+O -r lib/gdbm test/test_gdbm-1.8.7.rb`